SY16 Regulations for Bicycles / Skateboards / Scooters / In-Line Skates / Roller Skates / Electric Personal Assistive Mobility Devices

 Operators of EPAMDs on Penn State property will ensure that they register these units and follow the use requirements of this policy.

-For students, the Office of Disability Services (ODS) will be the office responsible for maintaining documentation pertaining to requests to use EPAMDs inside buildings as specified herein.
+For students, the Student Disabilities Resources (SDR) will be the office responsible for maintaining documentation pertaining to requests to use EPAMDs inside buildings as specified herein.

 The Coordinator of ADA Programs in the Affirmative Action Office (AAO) will be responsible for maintaining documentation pertaining to requests to use EPAMDs inside buildings as specified herein.

-No person shall coast or ride upon any roller skates, in-line skates, scooter, sled, or similar device upon any roadway, parking area, or bicycle route, or within any building on the campus.
+No person shall coast or ride upon any roller skates, in-line skates, scooter, sled, hoverboard, or similar device upon any roadway, parking area, or bicycle route, or within any building on the campus.
 Nor shall any person coast or ride upon any sled or similar device upon any sidewalk or improved surface used only for pedestrian traffic.
-Persons may coast or ride upon roller skates, in-line skates or scooters on sidewalks, provided they yield the right-of-way to pedestrians on foot.
+Persons may coast or ride upon roller skates, in-line skates, scooters, or hoverboards on sidewalks provided they yield the right-of-way to pedestrians on foot and follow traffic rules at intersections.
 No acrobatics of any kind are permitted.

 For questions, additional detail, or to request changes to this policy, please contact University Police & Public Safety.

 Most recent changes:

 - July 10, 2019 – Updated title and link text.